-Chiang Mai is one of Thailand’s most visited cities and boasts an international and regional airport, with flights arriving and departing from all over Thailand and the surrounding countries.
-This makes it a lot easier to get to Chiang Mai than Sukhothai, as you don’t have to connect in Bangkok.
+Chiang Mai is one of Thailand’s most visited cities and boasts an international and regional airport, with flights arriving and departing from all over Thailand and surrounding countries.
+This makes it a lot easier to get to Chiang Mai than Sukhothai, as you don’t have to connect through Bangkok.
 If you are on a tight schedule or you plan to fly to another country after Loy Krathong, this is something to consider.

 On top of the numerous flight options, you can also travel up to Chiang Mai from Bangkok on the new sleeper train.
 This is a perfect option for anyone who prefers not to fly.
 Rooms on the sleeper train include wifi, plug sockets, a washbasin, bench seats that convert into beds, a mirror and a 14 inch personal LCD touch screen displaying the route and satellite information in English.

-(2) Attend a Thailand Food Cooking Class
+(2) Attend a Thai Cooking Class

-(4) More Nightlife Options than Sukhothai
+(4) More Nightlife Options